baighafsa/Music-Data-Analysis-SQL/README.md

-# Music Data Analysis SQL Queries
+# Music Data Analysis SQL Queries🎀

 Welcome to the **Music Data Analysis SQL Queries** repository!
 This repository contains a collection of SQL queries designed to analyze music-related data.
 The queries are categorized into three levels of complexity: Easy, Moderate, and Advanced.